The Weaning Process – How can we help you with your weaning process?

 Are Emotional Issues causing you production losses?

-The question would be – Do I have the resources in both time or feed to reach these outcomes?
+Do I have the resources in both time or feed to reach these outcomes?

 Testimonial: “For the last 3 years that I have run this program it has been interesting to see our cattle just keep going forward after weaning.
-This has also showed up in the fact that when we did worm tests in the Spring, coming out of Winter we have had nil to low counts so the weaners have not needed dosing for worms, saving us time and money.”
+This has also shown up in the fact that when we did worm tests in the Spring, coming out of Winter we have had nil to low counts so the weaners have not needed dosing for worms, saving us time and money.”
 C. Franklin, Beaudesert Qld